 Describe the agencies, organizations, or groups that are part of the project or consortia.
 Identify and define the work to be done by each agency supported by the project.
-Include name of organization, service(s) provided, number of clients served, and geographic areas served.
+Include name of organization and service(s) provided.

 Attachment 6: Project Organizational Chart